rickshahid/SkyMedia/README.md

 * Self-service user account and platform service account management for Azure Storage, Azure Media Services, etc

-* Upload and process your media via encoding, indexing, analytics, thumbnail generation, content protection, etc
+* Upload and process your content via encoding, indexing, analytics, thumbnail generation, content protection, etc

-* Generate metadata from face, emotion and object analysis to enable content discovery and actionable insights
+* Generate metadata from face, emotion, object and motion analysis to enable content discovery and actionable insights

 * Create subclips (as filtered views and/or rendered assets) via a content clipper extension to the Azure Media Player